-10. Archive media and installation manual NEMS2018

-11. Energy Systems Described
+- 10. Archive media and installation manual NEMS2020 - 11.
+Energy Systems Described

-The OGSM projects oil and natural gas production activities for six onshore and three offshore regions as well as three Alaskan regions.
-Exploratory and developmental drilling activities are treated separately, with exploratory drilling further differentiated as new field wildcats or other exploratory wells.
-New field wildcats are those wells drilled for a new field on a structure or in an environment never before productive.
+The OGSM projects oil and natural gas production activities for seven onshore and three offshore regions as well as three Alaskan regions.
+Exploratory and developmental drilling activities are treated separately, and exploratory drilling is further differentiated as new field wildcats or other exploratory wells.
+New field wildcats are those wells drilled for a new field on a structure or in an environment that was never productive before.
 Other exploratory wells are those drilled in already productive locations.
 Development wells are primarily within or near proved areas and can result in extensions or revisions.
 Exploration yields new additions to the stock of reserves, and development determines the rate of production from the stock of known reserves.